loculus-project/loculus/ena-submission/README.md

 The `get_ena_submission_list` runs as a cron-job.
 It queries Loculus for new sequences to submit to ENA (these are sequences that are in state OPEN, were not submitted by the INSDC_INGEST_USER, do not include ena external_metadata fields and are not yet in the submission_table of the ena-submission schema).
 If it finds new sequences it sends a notification to slack with all sequences.

 It is then the reviewer's turn to review these sequences.
 [TODO: define review criteria] If these sequences meet our criteria they should be uploaded to [pathoplexus/ena-submission](https://github.com/pathoplexus/ena-submission/blob/main/approved/approved_ena_submission_list.json) (currently we read data from the [test folder](https://github.com/pathoplexus/ena-submission/blob/main/test/approved_ena_submission_list.json) - but this will be changed to the `approved` folder in production).
-The `trigger_submission_to_ena` rule is constantly checking this folder for new sequences and adding them to the submission_table if they do not exist.
+The `trigger_submission_to_ena` rule is constantly checking this folder for new sequences and adding them to the submission_table if they are not already there.
 Note we cannot yet handle revisions so these should not be added to the approved list [TODO: do not allow submission of revised sequences in `trigger_submission_to_ena`]- revisions will still have to be performed manually.

 If you would like to test `trigger_submission_to_ena` while running locally you can also use the `trigger_submission_to_ena_from_file` rule, this will read in data from `results/approved_ena_submission_list.json` (see the test folder for an example).
 You can also upload data to the [test folder](https://github.com/pathoplexus/ena-submission/blob/main/test/approved_ena_submission_list.json) - note that if you add fake data with a non-existent group-id the project creation will fail, additionally the `upload_to_loculus` rule will fail if these sequences do not actually exist in your loculus instance.